 This Cell Signaling Technology antibody is conjugated to Alexa Fluor® 488 fluorescent dye and tested in-house for direct flow cytometry analysis in human cells.
 This antibody is expected to exhibit the same species cross-reactivity as the unconjugated IFN-γ (D3H2) XP® Rabbit mAb #8455.

 IFN-γ plays key roles in both the innate and adaptive immune response.
 IFN-γ activates the cytotoxic activity of innate immune cells, such as macrophages and NK cells (1,2).
-IFN-γ production by NK cells and antigen presenting cells (APCs) promotes the cell mediated adaptive immunity by inducing IFN-γ production by T lymphocytes, increasing class I and class II MHC expression, and enhancing peptide antigen presentation (1).
+IFN-γ production by NK cells and antigen presenting cells (APCs) promotes cell-mediated adaptive immunity by inducing IFN-γ production by T lymphocytes, increasing class I and class II MHC expression, and enhancing peptide antigen presentation (1).
 The anti-viral activity of IFN-γ is due to its induction of PKR and other regulatory proteins.
 Binding of IFN-γ to the IFNGR1/IFNGR2 complex promotes dimerization of the receptor complexes to form the (IFNGR1/IFNGR2)2 -IFN-γ dimer.
 Binding induces a conformational change in receptor intracellular domains and signaling involves Jak1, Jak2, and Stat1 (3).
 The critical role of IFN-γ in amplification of immune surveillance and function is supported by increased susceptibility to pathogen infection by IFN-γ or IFNGR knockout mice and in humans with inactivating mutations in IFNGR1 or IFNGR2.
 IFN-γ also appears to have a role in atherosclerosis (4).

 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. XP is a registered trademark of Cell Signaling Technology, Inc. Alexa Fluor is a registered trademark of Life Technologies Corporation.
 The Alexa Fluor dye antibody conjugates in this product are sold under license from Life Technologies Corporation for research use only, except for use in combination with DNA microarrays.
 The Alexa Fluor® dyes (except for Alexa Fluor® 430 dye) are covered by pending and issued patents.
 Alexa Fluor® is a registered trademark of Molecular Probes, Inc.